-Since EVs hit the mainstream in the early 2000s, some have questioned the environmentally friendly label EV manufacturers claim.
+Since electric vehicles hit the mainstream in the early 2000s, some have questioned the environmentally friendly label EV manufacturers claim.
 Opponents point out that some pollution still comes from the process of their manufacture, and that no vehicle is perfect.
-EVs, however, are better for the environment than ICE vehicles because fully electric vehicles have no tailpipe emissions.
+EVs, however, are better for the environment than internal combustion engine (ICE) vehicles because fully electric vehicles have no tailpipe emissions.
 Though this seems like a simple statement, there’s a lot going on behind it.
 We have to examine all the benefits, both short and long term, to really appreciate how much better for the world electric vehicles are.

 There are two major categories of vehicle emissions: direct and life cycle.
 According to Energy.gov, direct emissions are emitted through the tailpipe, through evaporation from the fuel system, and during the fueling process.
 “Direct emissions include smog-forming pollutants (such as nitrogen oxides), other pollutants harmful to human health, and greenhouse gases (GHGs), primarily carbon dioxide.
 All-electric vehicles produce zero direct emissions, which specifically helps improve air quality in urban areas.”